ReedKimble/Blog/_posts/2025-12-26-God-Before-Gods.md

 ---

-## God Before Gods: Coherence, Constraint, and the Origin of Divinity

 This post introduces a short paper titled **“God Before Gods: Coherence, Constraint, and the Origin of Divinity.”**

 The paper proposes a reversal of a common modern assumption: that gods were invented primarily as explanations for natural phenomena early humans could not yet describe.